The making of items from clay either by hand-building, casting, moulding or throwing and firing at high temperatures.

 Items may be hand-built, cast, moulded or wheel thrown, fired or unfired, and glazed or unglazed.

-Based around different techniques, such as Raku firing, wood firing etc.
+There are wide range of different techniques, such as Raku firing, wood firing etc.

 Issues affecting the viability of the craft